jeffvella/EntitasGenerics/README.md

         public readonly IGenericContext<GameEntity> Game = new GameContext();
     }

 Each Context is created with a 'ContextDefinition', which lists the components you want to use.
-Indexed components for searching by value are
+Indexed components for searching by value are also defined here.

     public class GameContext : GenericContext<GameContext, GameEntity>
     {